mozman/ezdxf/docs/source/dxfinternals/acis.rst

     .. attribute:: bodies

-        List of :class:`RawEntity` instances, on entry for each body entity.
+        List of :class:`RawEntity` instances.
-        The body entity is always the root entity for an ACIS geometry.
+        The `body` entity is always the root entity for an ACIS geometry.

     .. automethod:: dump_sat